-Keeping Chickens - Keeping chickens major is а They responsibility. need housing, secured from predators and weather; adequate food and water, which can freeze in winter; and their manure and bedding material must be managed to avoid smells.
+Keeping Chickens - Keeping chickens is a responsibility.
+They need housing, secured from predators and weather; adequate food and water, which can freeze in winter; and their manure and bedding material must be managed to avoid smells.
 Hens can take six months or more to lay eggs and live long after they finish laying, so be prepared to feed them and get nothing in return.
 Abandoning barren hens is not an option.